hmrc/play-frontend-hmrc/README.md

 accessibility-statement.service-path = "/discounted-icecreams"
 ```

+In the exceptional case that you need to link to an accessibility statement not hosted
+ within accessibility-statement-frontend, the default behaviour can be overridden by supplying an
+ `accessibilityStatementUrl` parameter to `hmrcStandardFooter`.

 ## Integrating with tracking consent

 If you intend to use Google Analytics or Optimizely to measure usage of your service, you will need to integrate with